 4. McDonald Collaborators

-There are many new laws and regulations that come into force rated to the food industry.
-The social trends change, and so do McDonald’s changes its trends.
+Many new laws and regulations come into force rated to the food industry.
+Social trends change, and so do McDonald’s changes its trends.

-For example: whenever there is a new movie, or there is something that is trending, the brand targets the children by introducing toys for the children related to the trend.
+For example: whenever there is a new movie, or there is something that is trending, the brand targets children by introducing toys for children related to the trend.

-On the concluding note, we hope you would have understood the role of the 5 C’s of marketing in channelizing marketing campaigns for different business models for targeting and converting potential customers.
+On a concluding note, we hope you would have understood the role of the 5 C’s of marketing in channelizing marketing campaigns for different business models for targeting and converting potential customers.

-How crucial do you find 5 C’s of marketing in gauging customer’s needs and optimizing the growth rate?
+How crucial do you find the 5 C’s of marketing in gauging customers’ needs and optimizing the growth rate?

-Do you think a 5 C’s of marketing analysis of a company is effective in offering a good guideline for an optimized marketing strategy?
+Do you think the 5 C’s of marketing analysis of a company is effective in offering a good guideline for an optimized marketing strategy?